Vichingo455/RedressOS/README.md

-# RedressOS-OfficialRepo
+# RedressOS
-RedressOS is a collection of fixed operating systems
+Actually Windows...but modern and fluent